mendes-r/lab/README.md

-# C-Lab
+# Low-Lab

-A testing ground for some ideas using the c language advantages
+A space to test languages closer to the hardware.